Role of the Board of Directors

-The Board of Directors (“the Board”) is elected by the shareholders and is charged with the responsibilty of overseeing SCANA’s business which is conducted by the officers, managers and employees, under the direction of the Chief Executive Officer (“CEO”).
+The Board of Directors (“the Board”) is elected by the shareholders and is charged with the responsibility of overseeing SCANA’s business which is conducted by the officers, managers and employees, under the direction of the Chief Executive Officer (“CEO”).
 The Board selects the CEO and acts as advisor and counselor to the CEO in monitoring the performance of the management team to enhance the long-term value of SCANA Corporation for its shareholders.

 The Board performs the following functions in addition to its general oversight role described above:

-- reviews, oversees and approves fundamental financial and business strategies and major corporate actions;
+- Reviews, oversees and approves fundamental financial and business strategies and major corporate actions;

-- reviews and assesses identified major risks facing SCANA and the alternatives for their mitigation;
+- Reviews and assesses identified major risks facing SCANA and the alternatives for their mitigation;

-- approves and maintains a succession plan for the CEO, senior executives, and other senior leaders;
+- Approves and maintains a succession plan for the CEO, senior executives, and other senior leaders;

-- reviews the CEO’s performance toward accomplishing the objectives of the strategic and business plans; and
+- Reviews the CEO’s performance toward accomplishing the objectives of the strategic and business plans; and

-- reviews with the CEO his annual assessment of senior management and other senior leaders.
+- Reviews with the CEO his annual assessment of senior management and other senior leaders.